01U2/APSTooler/README.md

 ## Installation

-To use the APSTools toolkit, follow these steps:
+To use the APSTooler toolkit, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.